JeremyTechDev/tsseract/README.md

   npm run dev:server
   ```

-You should get some of the following logs on the console:
+You should get the following logs on the console:

 ```
 🚀 Server running on port 8080...
 📡 Connected to MongoDB...
 ```

+If you are making some changes to the project, make sure you run `tsc -w` to start the TypeScript compilation on watch mode.

 ## Running the tests